Upto 30% Off | Free Shipping Within 24 Hours

-Mostly people do not know What is Kimono?
+Mostly people do not know What is a Kimono?
 The kimono is one of Japan’s most iconic and recognizable garments.
 But what exactly is it?
 At its core, the kimono is a traditional Japanese robe, characterized by long sleeves and a wrap-around design.
 It’s not just a piece of clothing; it’s a symbol of Japanese culture and heritage.

 What is a Kimono Dress?

-When people talk about a “kimono dress,” they’re often referring to modern adaptations of the traditional kimono.
+When people talk about a “Kimono Dress,” they’re often referring to modern adaptations of the traditional kimono.
 These dresses maintain the aesthetic elements of the kimono but are designed with contemporary fashion in mind.

 Definition and Basic Description